Call Us!

 Standard vs. Collateral Charge

-A not so obvious question is ask is, does this mortgage come with a standard or collateral charge?
-What’s a standard and collateral charge, you ask?
-It refers to how the mortgage is registered on title.
+A not-so-obvious question to ask is, does this mortgage come with a standard or collateral charge?
+A standard and collateral charge refers to how the mortgage is registered on the title.

-Some lenders (TD Bank and Tangerine) only offer collateral mortgages.
+Some lenders only offer collateral mortgages.
 You won’t know unless you ask.
-And be sure to ask to see proof in writing that it’s a standard mortgage.
+Be sure to ask to see proof in writing that it’s a standard mortgage.
+As with all the factors listed above, make sure it’s in writing BEFORE you sign any offer documents.

-Unless you need a HELOC, it almost always makes sense to choose a mortgage with a standard charge.
+Unless you already know you’re going to need a HELOC, it almost always makes sense to choose a mortgage with a standard charge.
 You may get a slightly better rate with a lender with a collateral charge, but is it worth it if you’re going to be forced to pay a lot of fees later on to switch lenders?
 It’s probably not.

 Limited Feature